 A lot of pranayama exercises, cadence breathing, as well as asana practices, focus on the number of breaths per minute.
 An exercise I developed to improve your concentration based on the manipulation of the RR is the following:

-Why focusing only on respiratory rate will limit your breathing practice?
+Why focusing only on respiratory rate is a bad idea?

 During most physical exercises (including yoga) you would benefit by reducing the volume of your breath so that it matches your metabolic needs.
 This is due to the role of CO2 in breathing.
 In this case, the focus should be on how much you breathe and not how often.